aleksaan/statusek/README.md

 ![Alt text](images/SMSGeneral.png?raw=true "General points")

 ## Main concept

 ***
 It's a service has given functionality to manage statuses across different services or systems

 Service defines contract of status model some one object (for example, task or document)

-Imagine, we have the chain of two application:<br>
+Imagine, we have the chain of two applications which execute some process:
 **Service1 -> Service2**

 Workflow between them looks like (async interaction):

 1. Service1 push task to Service2
 2. Service2 executes task and writes back statuses of execution
 3. Service1 see statuses and waits when task will be fully executed

 Conclusions:

 - We should develop status model
 - We should develop methods to set statuses
 - We should develop method to share statuses
 - Service2 can change statuses it retuns and does not inform Service1 about this